 How you access, use, and print this material will depend on the manner in which the owner makes it available.
 This guide contains information on the individual providers and on some of the issues you might need to know about.

 Many of these providers use IP authentication to determine if you may view their content.
 If you are off campus that will mean you need to proxy in.
-The way to do this is to locate the item through the library's web site (a title search in ACORN, for example).
+The way to do this is to locate the item through the library's web site (a title search in Library Catalog, for example).
 Then, when you are prompted to enter your VUnet ID and epassword, you will be allowed access to the source, even if you are off campus.

 Digital rights management (DRM) refers to access technologies used to limit the use of digital content.
 For books in electronic format this can mean downloaded books cannot be shared with another user or that downloaded ebooks will no longer be accessible after a given loan period.
 What this loan period will be depends on the agreement the Vanderbilt University Library has with the ebooks supplier.
 Some of our ebook providers do not use DRM and for titles available under those agreements, downloaded chapters can be retained indefinitely.